zaneclaes/tiny-cluster/README.md

-# Home Cluster
+# Tiny Cluster
-One-touch installation and configuration tool for managing the configuration of one or more Raspberry Pis.
+CLI + yaml for the configuration of an at-home Kubernetes fleet with one or more Raspberry Pis.

-This project is WIP, but everything described below should function.
-Please open a Github issue for any problems.
+[Read the Blog Post](https://www.technicallywizardry.com/raspberry-pi-config-management-kubernetes/) for examples, screenshots, etc. Please open a Github issue for any problems.

-## At-a-Glance
+## Practical Usage

+_Some configuration requried (see [Getting Started](#getting-started))._

+Create Kubernetes cluster, installing kubeadm with a network add-on and NFS support enabled per `yaml` config:

+`./tiny-cluster.py -n master create`

+Create another node, "rpi", installing docker/kubeadm and using fixed IP defined in the `yaml`:

+`./tiny-cluster.py -n rpi create`

+Join the cluster:

+`./tiny-cluster.py -n rpi join`

+Add some labels to the node per the `yaml` config:

+`./tiny-cluster.py -n rpi label`

-* **Kiosk** mode will make the node into a dedicated Chromium browser for a web interface.
+Set up the node as a "Kiosk", showing a permanent Chromium browser pointed at a web URL:

-* **Docker** images are used to deploy features.
-* **Kubernetes** connects all the devices together into a single mesh.
+`./tiny-cluster.py -n rpi configure`

+SSH into one of the nodes:

+`./tiny-cluster.py -n rpi ssh`

 ## Features